Gazorkazork/django_be/README.md

 # CS Build Week 1

 For your first CS Build Week, you will be building an interactive MUD client and server in groups.
-To succeed with this project, you will be applying knowledge you've learned throughout the first part of CS to this project in your main track.
+To succeed with this project, you will be applying knowledge you've learned throughout the first part of CS to this project.

-You should treat this project like a real-world job assignment with your instructor as the client.
+You should treat this like a real-world job assignment with your instructor as the client.
 Like in the real world, you may not be given all the information you need to complete the assignment up front.
 It is your responsibility to understand the requirements and ask questions if anything is unclear (Polya) before jumping into the code.

 ## Roles